-Before the Hill, he was an associate at Gibson Dunn and clerked for Judge James Ho on the Fifth Circuit Court of Appeals and for Judge Alex Kozinski on the Ninth Circuit Court of Appeals.
-He is a graduate of Patrick Henry College and Yale Law School.
+John Ehrett is Chief of Staff and Attorney Advisor to FTC Commissioner Mark Meador.
+He previously served as Senior Counsel at the U.S. Department of Education and Chief Counsel to U.S. Senator Josh Hawley.
+Prior to that, he was an associate at Gibson Dunn and a law clerk to Judge James Ho on the Fifth Circuit Court of Appeals and Judge Alex Kozinski on the Ninth Circuit Court of Appeals.
+He is a graduate of Yale Law School and Patrick Henry College.

 Panel I – Executive and Legislative Solutions